JetBrains/kotlin-web-site/docs/reference/traits.md

 ## Resolving overriding conflicts

-When we declare many types in out supertype list, it may appear that we inherit more than one implementation of the same method.
+When we declare many types in our supertype list, it may appear that we inherit more than one implementation of the same method.
 For example

 ``` kotlin
 trait A {